Department of Orthopaedic Surgery | Musculoskeletal Institute | UConn Health, Farmington, Connecticut

 We are currently a small lab but looking to grow.
 Please contact us if you are interested in any opportunities.

-Undergraduate students from UConn or other nearby institutions are welcome to reach out: especially honors students interested in conducting thesis research.
+Undergraduate students from UConn or other nearby institutions are welcome to reach out!

 Our group participates in the Skeletal Biology and Regeneration graduate program.
-Prospective rotation students are welcome to inquire directly about opportunities for Spring 2021.
+Prospective rotation students are welcome to inquire directly about opportunities.

 Medical students and residents who are passionate about basic orthopaedic science are encouraged to contact us to discuss personalized research opportunities.